kantselovich/terraform-configurations/README.md

 #### Terraform Notes ####

+modules have context.  vars of the same name under different modules may coexist

+directory structure - what's the best way to organize for the user readability and keep it DRY?
+/ ("root module")
+  modules /
+    dev-usa /
+      nodes /
+      lbs /
+      dns /
+      apps /

 #### Terraform-provider-netscaler Notes ####

 i had an issue when building off the hashicorp/terraform master and using the citrix-terraform-netscaler plugin.  had to use an older tagged version of hashicorp/terraform as there was an API version conflict w/ the terraform-provider-netscaler plugin and terraform